 How do I redeem Emirates Skywards miles?

-Read our hand-picked seven best sweet spots with Emirates Skywards miles, including a First Class experience from only 54,000 miles.
+Read our hand-picked seven best sweet spots with Emirates Skywards miles, including a First Class experience from 82,200 miles (previously 54,000 miles).

-It’s one of the world’s most recognisable First Class products, with lots of space and an onboard shower.
+It’s one of the world’s most recognisable First Class products, with lots of space (and an onboard shower for the Airbus A380).
 It’s a great way to burn your points if you have enough.

 Business Class is not as fancy on Emirates compared to other airlines, as the seats are older.
 The Airbus A380 seat product looks old and clunky, but still functions well.